 Every student deserves to apply to his or her dream school.
 But how do you narrow down a list of solid choices to apply to when there are so many options out there?
 And how do you make sure you also apply to some “realistic” colleges, to make sure you get into at least one?
 We’re walking you through the steps to simplify creating your list of colleges to apply to.

-- Find the right mix of reach schools, target schools, and safety schools
+- Finding the right mix of colleges

-- Why should I apply early?
+- Why should I consider applying early?

 What to consider when comparing colleges

 There’s a lot to think about when you’re thinking about what colleges you want to apply to.
 For example, you might want to consider the following:

 - Financial aid – What’s your likely aid package going to look like?
 Many colleges have “net price calculators” or financial aid package estimators on their website.

 - Cost of attendance – How expensive is the college?
 Remember to consider whether the college will accept your CLEPs or APs as college credit, as this might end up reducing your tuition.

 - Location – Do you want to be located near home?
 In a city, or a smaller suburb/town?
 How’s the weather in the area?
 Is it safe?
 Is it near interesting landmarks or places you’d want to regularly visit?